Coronavirus: Help if you have a small business

 - Small business who withhold salary and wages from their employees will receive 100% of the withheld payments back once they've lodged their Business Activity Statement.
 This is open to businesses with a turnover less than $50 million, as well as not-for-profit charities.

 - The payment will be received as a credit on you activity statement.
 The maximum payment has been increased to $50,000, and will be available for the April-June quarter as well as the July-October quarter, meaning employers stand to receive up to a $100,000 credit.

 - Immediate plans to increase the instant asset write-off to allow businesses with an annual turnover up to $500 million (up from $50 million) to claim instant deductions on items worth up to $150,000 (up from $30,000).

-- SME Guarantee scheme: Beginning in April 2020, for small business owners who take out a new unsecured business loan, the Government will guarantee 50% of the loan, providing it's been taken out with an eligible provider.
-(The list of eligible providers is yet to be finalised.)
+- SME Guarantee scheme: Beginning in April 2020, for small business owners who take out a new unsecured business loan, the Government will guarantee 50% of the loan, providing its been taken out with an eligible provider.
 The scheme is open to SMEs and sole traders with an annual turnover of less than $50 million.
 The maximum loan will be $250,000 with a 3-year repayment period.

 How do I access the government payments?

 The amount will be paid automatically by the Australian Taxation Office based on the business' monthly or quarterly business activity statements.
 This means that it will be directly linked to keeping someone employed.